bigfito/datadog-gcp-integration/README.md

 The central idea is creating a new dedicated GCP project to host all related resources that will be needed for the Datadog-GCP integration to work properly.
 A recommended hierarchy of resources is shown below:

 ![bigfito-cloud-resources](https://github.com/user-attachments/assets/36e8df9e-e44e-4ab9-ba6c-2e08a0ed051b)

+# Part II.
+Enabling the LOG collection for the Datadog-GCP Integration

+By default the Datadog-GCP integration DOES NOT configure your GCP environment to forward LOGS to Datadog.
+This is something you will have to do on your own.
+But no worries, you can still get assistance by executing our last bash shell script.
+For enbaling the Datadog-GCP log forwarding to Datadog you must execute the following scripts

+a) dd-gcp-integration-setup-3.sh: Executint this script assumes you have already execute the 2 previous ones from the PART I of this series.
+This script will create a ROUTER LOG SINK in your Cloud Logging service and routing all logs to a Cloud Pub/Sub subscription that will be read by a Dataflow job and then all logs will be forwarded to the intake Datadog service.
+Take some time to customize this script by updating the proper values to in the PARAMETERS section at the top of the script.

+If you feel my scripts were helpful to you, I will appreciate you STAR my repository, save it in your bookmarks and also tell your friends and colleagues about it.
+Spread the word!.